Our Team

 Lead Neurodata Scientist

 Alessio Buccino has a BSc and MSc in biomedical engineering and an MSc in computer science.
 During his PhD at the University of Oslo, he explored the use of advanced modeling techniques and engineering solution to improve the state-of-the-art methods in extracellular electrophysiology for high-density neural probes, from spike sorting to selective electrical stimulation.
 Alessio is the lead architect of the SpikeInterface platform.
-He is currently a Postdoc at ETH and he is working on combining multiple recording modalities to build accurate and better validated single neuron models.
+He is currently an Electrophysiology Pipeline Development Engineer at the Allen Institute for Neural Dynamics, where he builds standardized and efficient pipelines for the analysis of large-scale electrophysiology data.

-Ramón Heberto Martinez Mayorquin has a BSC in Physics and an MSc in Complexity Science and a Ph.D. in Computational Neuroscience.
-During his Ph.D., he studied in the theoretical and computational study of associative neural networks (e.g. Hopfield Network).
-During his studies, he has developed an interest in software practices that assure efficient, reproducible, and robust scientific simulations.
-This, together with his love for statistics and data wrangling has led him to move forward with a career in data science where he can combine and further develop those interests.
+Ramón Heberto Martinez Mayorquin holds a B.Sc. in Physics, an M.Sc. in Complexity Science, and a Ph.D. in Computational Neuroscience.
+His doctoral research focused on the theoretical and computational study of associative neural networks, such as Hopfield Networks.
+Throughout his academic journey, he developed a strong interest in software practices that ensure efficient, reproducible, and robust scientific simulations.
+Combined with his passion for statistics and data wrangling, this has led him to pursue a career at the intersection of research and software engineering, where he continues to refine and expand these interests.

 Paul Adkisson